samidev7/tbe-xera/README.md

-# The Blockchain Era
+# XERA

 ## Project Description

-The Blockchain Era (TBE) is not just a platform, but a movement.
+XERA is not just a platform, but a movement.
-With TBE, you'll dive into the world of blockchain-based products, connect with like-minded people everywhere, and pave your path as a digital entrepreneur.
+With XERA, you'll dive into the world of blockchain-based products, connect with like-minded people everywhere, and pave your path as a digital entrepreneur.

 ## Project Stack